cuongpiger/kolla-ansible/README.rst

 ..
 Change things from this point on

-The Kolla Ansible is a deliverable project separated from Kolla project.
+The Kolla-Ansible is a deliverable project separated from Kolla project.

-Kolla Ansible deploys OpenStack services and infrastructure components in Docker containers.
+Kolla-Ansible deploys OpenStack services and infrastructure components in Docker containers.

 Kolla's mission statement is: